PiyushLuitel-07/Samadhan-A-Local-Government-Service-QueryBot/README.md

 ```

 ## Using the application
+1.Activate your environment.

-1.Install the required dependensies from requirements.txt
+2.Install the required dependencies from requirements.txt
 ```bash
 pip install -r requirements.txt
 ```
-2. train the model
+3. train the model
 ```bash
 rasa train
 ```
-3. After model is trained, run the following code in two different terminals simultaneously
+4. After model is trained, run the following code in two different terminals simultaneously
 ```bash
 rasa run actions
 ```
 ```bash
 rasa run -m models --enable-api --cors "*" --debug
 ```
+5.Open the file Chatbot-Widget-main/index.html to see the actual working of our project.